 James L. Quint Foundation

 Jim was born in Denver, Colorado.
-He was a Vietnam Veteran, a huge Denver Broncos fan (attending both winning Super Bowls), an every week golfer with his group "the Fab Four" and a wonderful Husband, Dad and Grandpa.
+He was a Vietnam Veteran, a huge Denver Broncos fan (attending two of the three winning Super Bowls), an every week golfer with his group "the Fab Four" and a wonderful Husband, Dad and Grandpa.

 Jim was diagnosed with laryngeal (throat) cancer in January, 2007.
 When leaving the cancer treatment center during his first week of radiation and chemotherapy treatment, Jim looked at his wife and asked her what would happen to the cancer patients if they had no money or insurance.
 He was fearful of what may happen to these people.